 Structures identified in this category include pier sheds once present in the route of Marginal Street either constructed on docks or along the shoreline.
-The majority of pier sheds were built by ca. 1913 (Hyde 1913), and were removed in the last thirty years (Bromley 1934; Bromley 1955).
-In this section of the project site at least twenty three pier sheds were identified on the shorefront, with only two dating to ca. 1879 (Bromley 1879; Figure 5), and the remainder dating to the early twentieth century (Bromley 1902; Hyde 1913).
+The majority of pier sheds were built by ca. 1902 (Bromley 1902), and were removed in the last thirty years.
+In this section of the project site at least thirteen pier sheds were identified on the shorefront, with only one dating to ca. 1885 (Robinson 1885), and the remainder dating to the early twentieth century (Bromley 1902; Hyde 1913).
+Most of these were the typical steel structures built as part of the Chelsea/Gansevoort Pier Plan.